ciubotaru/share-on-diaspora/trunk/readme.txt

 There is an ongoing effort to translate the plugin into other languages.
 So far, the following translations are available:

-* Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
+* Italian -- contributed by Sandro kensan <kensan@kensan.it> from www.kensan.it
+* Japanese
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
 * Romanian
 * Russian
-* Japanese
+* Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
 * French (incomplete)

 To change language, set the WPLANG variabale to your language code (e.g. pt_BR) in wp-config.php.